 Fall pruning, like all pruning, stimulates growth, but new fall growth will shortly be killed by the dropping temperatures that usher in winter.
 With winter approaching, this short-lived fall growth will end up being useless to the tree or shrub, and precious stored energy reserves will have been depleted to make this doomed foliage.

-Now that you have an overview of when and how to prune, remember this other important pruning rule: all pruning should be minimal, removing only what is required.
-One of the benefits of regular pruning over the course of a shrub’s or tree’s life is that the fewest number of branches and foliage are removed each time, and what is removed is done with an eye to the overall shape and vigor of the plant.
+Now that you have an overview of the best times to prune trees, remember this other important pruning rule: all pruning should be minimal, removing only what is required.
+One of the benefits of regular pruning throughout a shrub’s or tree’s life is that you remove the fewest number of branches and foliage each time you prune it.
+That way, pruning can be done with an eye to the overall shape and vigor of the plant.

 For pruning, more is not better.
 And while some people who hire tree care professionals may think that a lot of pruning and a lot of debris means they got their money’s worth, knowledgeable homeowners know they can trust reputable tree service companies to do exactly what’s needed – and nothing more.

-If you’re looking for a trustworthy and experienced tree care company, look no further than American Climbers!
-Our lives are focused on ensuring your trees and shrubs are vigorous, healthy, and pruned to enhance their natural beauty over their lifetime.
-We’ll be happy to evaluate your trees and shrubs, and we’ll explain exactly what we think your plants need, and why.
-So if the thought of being outside in winter’s cold or wielding a pruning saw is less than appealing, give us a call and we’ll help you, and your trees, out.
+If you’re looking for a trustworthy and experienced tree trimming company, look no further than American Climbers!
+We’ll be happy to evaluate your trees and shrubs, and explain exactly what type of pruning they need and the best time to prune them.
+So if the thought of being outside in winter’s cold or wielding a pruning saw while perched in a tree is less than appealing, give us a call at 508-497-8628 or request a quote online today.

 What's Happening?
 Stay Informed!